Poisoning Web-Scale Training Datasets is Practical: Frontrunning Poisoning

 \subsection{Estimating Revision Speed}

-Now that we have measured how accurately we can predict when a future snapshot will happen, we turn our attention to measuring the size of the opportunity window to make a malicious edit before it is reverted.
+Now that we have measured how accurately we can predict when a future snapshot will happen, we turn to measuring the size of the opportunity window to make a malicious edit before it is reverted.

-We remark that while the most accurate methodology would be to inject malicious edits and measure the distribution of reversion times, we believe this would be unethical.
+Note that while the most accurate methodology would be to inject malicious edits and measure the distribution of reversion times, we believe this would be unethical.
 Instead, we take an entirely \emph{passive}---albeit less accurate---approach as discussed in Section~\ref{ssec:wiki-ethics}.

 To measure the speed of revisions, we construct a dataset of all edits made to Wikipedia from January 2021 to June 2022 (for a total of 18 months), and classify every edit as either an addition or as a reversion if they contain one of a fixed set of strings\footnote{This set of strings is produced by manual analysis of a sample of comments from each Wikipedia; details are given in Appendix \ref{app:annotating}.} which are frequently used in reversion comments.
 We then \emph{conservatively} assume that the edit being reverted was the immediately preceding edit, and so measure the reversion time as the elapsed interval between these two edits.\footnote{This under-reports the edit time because if the vandalism was from an earlier edit, we would incorrectly use the later edit's time instead.} Figure~\ref{fig:revtime_wiki_en} plots this distribution.
 When we combine the roughly 30 minutes of error in predicting future snapshot times (c.f.~\Cref{fig:pred_errs_wiki_en}), with another roughly 30 minutes for the average uncertainty in our estimate of the true snapshot time (c.f.~\Cref{fig:interval}), we can conservatively estimate that the attacker can time their edit so as to be within one hour, on average, of the true snapshot time.
 Approximately $32\%$ of reversions take more than an to be reverted and so the attack is likely to succeed often.
 In the next section, we refine this estimate to determine more precisely how many articles we could have poisoned.